yugabyte/cloud-resource-cleanup/README.md

 * `age`: Use this option to specify an age threshold for resources when deleting resources other than `IPs` (e.g. {'days': 3, 'hours': 12}).
 * `notags`: Use this option to filter resources based on tags that are not present.
 Leave the value of Key empty to indicate `any` value.
 Resources will be excluded if `all` of the key-value pair match.
 This option can be used independently of the `filter_tags` option. **This option does not apply to AWS keypairs and GCP IPs**.
 Format: -t or --notags {'test_task': ['test'], 'test_owner': []}
 * `slack_channel`: Use this option to specify a Slack channel to receive notifications about the execution of the script.
 Only works if specified.
+* `detach_age`: Use this option to specify the detached age for filtering GCP Disks.
+This option only works for GCP disks deletions.
+* `slack_notify_users`: Use this option to tag the user in the Slack notification.
+It is mandatory to pass `--slack_user_label` with this flag.
+This option only works for GCP disks deletions.
+* `slack_user_label`: Use this option to specify the label to look up in the GCP disks.
+This option only works for GCP disks deletions.
 * `influxdb`: Use this option to specify InfluxDB connection details.
 The argument takes a dictionary value, with keys 'url', 'org', 'bucket', and an optional key 'resource_suffix'.
 Example usage: -i or --influxdb {'url': 'http://localhost:8086', 'org': 'Test', 'bucket': 'CRC', 'resource_suffix': 'test'}.
 Only works if specified.